jessicadunbar/nternetinspired.github.com/about.md

 layout: page
 title: About Green Acorn Services
 image: /img/donkey.jpg
-description: Seth Warburton is a front-end designer and developer with a passion for user experience engineering and functional design.
 ---
 ##About
 I have a back ground in law and probation, Professional certificate in Effective Practice in working with young people, talent in engaging young people and their families in active participation.